sh3bu/Portswigger_labs/CSRF/Bypassing Referer-based CSRF defenses/CSRF where Referer validation depends on header being present/README.md

 email=user%40user.net
 ```

 Notice that **there is no csrf token or any Samesite cookie**.
-MOst probably it is validating the request by using **Referrer Header**.
+Most probably it is validating the request by using **Referrer Header**.

 Send the request to POC generator & add the following line to tell the application to ignore Referrer header.